By Ayate Temsamani, Green America's Climate Fellow

 How You Can Help

 Green America urges large corporations to do their part in shifting away from fossil fuels to clean energy.
-Our Hang Up On Fossil Fuels campaigns urges the telecom industry to switch to renewable energies and set an emission target, which could have a significant impact in reducing environmental issues and human health risks that disproportionately affect marginalized groups.
+Our Hang Up On Fossil Fuels campaigns urges the telecom industry to switch to renewable energies and set an emission target, which could have a significant impact in reducing environmental justice issues and human health risks that disproportionately affect marginalized groups.
 Switching to renewable energies not only fights climate change, it also saves lives and promotes social justice.

 1. Support the work of environmental justice organizations and search for a local movement near you to support.